BitCurator/bitcurator-access-webtools/README.md

 DIMAC: Disk Image Access for the Web
 ------------------------------------
+DIMAC is a digital media access tool geared towards the needs of archives and libraries.
+DIMAC provides simple access to disk images over the web using open source technologies including The Sleuth Kit, PyTSK, and Flask.
+Simply point DIMAC at a local directory that contains raw (dd) or forensically-packaged disk images, and it will create a web portal that allows you to browse the file systems, download files, and examine disk image metadata.

 <http://wiki.bitcurator.net/dimac>

 # Getting started

-DIMAC provides simple access to disk images over the web using open source technologies including The Sleuth Kit, PyTSK, and Flask.

 To check out the DIMAC code repo, run:

 * git clone https://github.com/kamwoods/dimac